 These risk dimensions need to reflect the areas which provide the biggest barriers to employee commitment to the change.
 Don’t forget to review your risk dimensions at mid-points through the project – people risks evolve over a change lifecycle and new barriers to commitment can emerge.
 Ensure your change projects understand and report on the key issues as they evolve.

-Preparing to track data is a task that needs to be done upfront, as part of the change project’s planning phase.
+Preparing to track data is a task that needs to be done upfront, as part of the change program’s planning phase.
 Early preparation will set the framework for seamless reporting.

 1. Undertake a legacy assessment & review available baseline data

 Use your legacy assessment, plus any data you have collected through tracking prior projects and the baseline data available in e-change, for the next three steps.
 The baseline data can be analyzed generally (as we have done for you in The Power of Data Report) or split by industry or project type.

 2. Set the expected trend for employee commitment